slange-dev/tmux-config-test/readme.md

 This is one of the major limitations of tmux, that you might just decide to give up using it.
 Let's explore possible solutions:

 - share text with OSX clipboard using **"pbcopy"**
-- share text with OSX clipboard using [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) wrapper to access "pbcopy" from tmux environment (seems on OSX 10.11.5 ElCapitan this is not needed, since I can still access pbcopy without this wrapper).
+- share text with OSX clipboard using [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) wrapper to access **"pbcopy"** from tmux environment (seems on OSX 10.11.5 ElCapitan this is not needed, since I can still access **pbcopy** without this wrapper).
 - share text with X selection using **"xclip"** or **"xsel"** (store text in primary and clipboard selections).
 Works on Linux when DISPLAY variable is set.

 All solutions above are suitable for sharing tmux buffer with system clipboard for local machine scenario.
 They still does not address remote session scenarios.
 What we need is some way to transport buffer from remote machine to the clipboard on the local machine, bypassing remote system clipboard.

-There are 2 workarounds to address remote scenarios.
+**There are 2 workarounds to address remote scenarios.**

+**First workaround**

 Use **[ANSI OSC 52](https://en.wikipedia.org/wiki/ANSI_escape_code#Escape_sequences)** escape [sequence](https://blog.vucica.net/2017/07/what-are-osc-terminal-control-sequences-escape-codes.html) to talk to controlling/parent terminal and pass buffer on local machine.
 Terminal should properly undestand and handle OSC 52.
 Currently, only iTerm2 and XTerm support it.
 OSX Terminal, Gnome Terminal, Terminator do not.

-Second workaround is really involved and consists of [local network listener and SSH remote tunneling](https://apple.stackexchange.com/a/258168):
+**Second workaround is really involved and consists of [local network listener and SSH remote tunneling](https://apple.stackexchange.com/a/258168)**:

 - SSH onto target machine with remote tunneling on